The Importance Empathy in the Design Process

 5. The Visceral Experience

 Creating a visceral experience through design is showing the user that care and consideration was given to the design process to create a visually pleasing product.
-It is tapping into the subconscious of the user so they understand the that all elements of the product are aesthetically balanced and beautiful.
-Our instincts let us know if something we are looking at is obtrusive or beautiful when experiencing a product viscerally.
+It is tapping into the subconscious of the user so they understand that all elements of the product are aesthetically balanced and beautiful.
+Our instincts let us know if something we’re looking at is obtrusive or beautiful when experiencing a product viscerally.

 6. Behavioral Design

 Behavioral design lets the user feel in total control.
 The user should also be able to use the product easily and understand the context of the product.
 This sect of design has a lot to do with emotion, and because emotion is how we interpret the world it very hard to influence emotions and behaviors by literally changing the world the user lives in.
 We all know that habits are difficult to stop, and behavioral design attempts to change or initiate habits.

 Mobile and web applications are an example to enact behavioral design principles.
 Facebook for instance changes the way we communicate with our friends.
 A pedometer application on our phone makes us realize how many steps we take, or another keeps data on how much coffee we drink.
 We use these applications to create self awareness and through use we will eventually change our habits.